 It allows us to fine tune the soundboard such that we are absolutely sure that each guitar is strong and built to last.

-It gives us feedback in fine tuning the top and bracing system such that we can obtain the optimum sound characteristics possible.
+It gives us feedback in fine tuning the top and bracing system such that we can achieve the optimum sound characteristics.

 It backs up our commitment that the guitar will sound as good or better 10, 20 or 30 years in the future as it does the day it is purchased.